Victoria Place, a waterfront community. Minutes from Bobcaygeon on the Shores of Pigeon Lake.

 There is a one time Association membership fee of $1.00.
 This will allow you to cast a vote (one per household) at the Annual General Meeting.
 It will also confirm your commitment to Victoria Place and the life-style we enjoy here.

-Much of the maintenance required to keep Victoria Place looking good is performed by resident volunteers.
+Most of the maintenance required to keep Victoria Place looking good is performed by resident volunteers.
 There are, however, some expenses incurred in the maintenance of our recreational facilities and in the upkeep of our common ground, waterfront etc. that must be paid for.
-This results in a maintenance fee, which is currently set at $500.00 per annum
+This results in a maintenance fee, which is currently set at $650.00 per annum

 The Victoria Place Clubhouse is for the exclusive use of all property owners for card games, dances, meetings and recreational events.
 Canada Post mailboxes are located here as well.